palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 ## FFT Plot
 ![FFT](https://media.giphy.com/media/SuyKSrTD146qB48aLZ/giphy.gif)

 This is a standard data visualization     feature of biosensing tools.
 The x axis displays various frequencies, and the y-axis shows each frequency’s respective amplitudes in μV.
-These amplitudes are displayed logarithmically by default — a reccommended setting — but this can be altered by the user.
+These amplitudes are displayed logarithmically by default — a reccommended setting — but you can alter this in the log/lin dropdown.

 *Note: Each color in the FFT Plot is color coded to match the channels in the time series.*